58.34 USD

 10 years

 About: Established in 1865 in Hong Kong, London-based HSBC is one of the largest banks in the world, with assets of USD 3 trillion and 40 million customers worldwide.
-It operates in around 60 countries with around 220,000 full-time staff.
+It operates in around 60 countries with more than 200,000 full-time staff.
 The United Kingdom and Hong Kong are its two largest markets.
 The bank offers retail, commercial and institutional banking, global banking and markets, wealth management, and private banking.

 0